If your long-term goal is to enjoy a comfortable retirement, the 401(k) plan is a great way to get there.

 - Waiting until age 59 ½.

-While most plans do have loan provisions, many don’t allow hardship withdrawals, and some plans require that a person be terminated before accessing their money, even if they are older than 59 ½.
+While most plans do have loan provisions, many don’t allow hardship withdrawals, and some plans require that a person be terminated before accessing their money, even if they are 59 ½ or older.